 Best Gay Bars / Clubs in Hobart:

-- Flamingos Dance Bar – The only, and rather fabulous, LGBTQI+ destination in Hobart.
-Themed parties and pumping disco/dance abound.
+- Flamingos Dance Bar – This was Hobart’s and Tasmania’s only, and rather fabulous, LGBTQI+ destination that unfortunately shut shop during the pandemic.
+When it was open, it was all about themed parties and pumping disco/dance.

 Best Gay Saunas in Hobart: